nicnocquee/create-postgresql/README.md

 - Users can check their current database size through the API.

 Please note that exceeding the size limit will prevent further data insertion or updates.
 Users should monitor their database size and manage their data accordingly.

-## Abuse Prevention

-This service implements several measures to prevent abuse:

-- Rate limiting on database creation
-- Resource quotas for each database
-- 24-hour lifetime limit for databases
-- Query monitoring and restrictions:
-  - All queries are logged and analyzed for suspicious patterns
-  - Users are restricted from performing certain operations (e.g., creating new tables)
-  - Alerts are generated for potentially abusive query patterns
-- Advanced reCAPTCHA implementation
-- Clear Terms of Service

-Users found to be violating our ToS or attempting to abuse the service will be banned.

 ## License